Updating Results

 Career pathways

-Studying Genetics at UWA will open doors to a range of possible careers.
-Genetics graduates can get jobs in biotechnology, drug development and food production.
-Molecular geneticists find jobs in genomics laboratories in public and private research institutes, hospitals, and in broader public health, as well as in agriculture and breeding.
+Studying Genetics at UWA will open doors to a range of possible career opportunities.
+Genetics graduates may get jobs in biotechnology, drug development and food production.
+Molecular geneticists may find jobs in genomics laboratories in public and private research institutes, hospitals, and in broader public health, as well as in agriculture and breeding.
 Population geneticists are needed in healthcare, wildlife conservation and ecological management, using large amounts of genomics data.
 Outside the laboratory, jobs include patent law and policy-making.
 Geneticists take on sales and marketing roles in the medical, research and pharmaceutical industries.
 With their specialist knowledge in inheritance and genomics, geneticists can also become valued science journalists and science communicators or science educators.
 A UWA Genetics major is a starting point for more specialised industry-specific courses such as bioinformatics, applied quantitative genetics, statistical genetics or genetic counselling.
 Many genetics graduates do a higher degree by research such as a Master or PhD, so that they can reach more senior positions in research and development in academia and/ or industry.

 * Pharmaceutical/ medical device companies (e.g. CareDx, CSL, Pfizer, Abbvie, GlaxoSmithKline)